coco66/ADFQ/README.md

 # Bayesian Q-learning with Explicit Uncertainty Measures : Assumed Density Filtering Q-learning (ADFQ)
-This repository contains the ADFQ algorithms as well as target tracking environments (ADFQ/envs/target_tracking).
-See the following papers for more technical details.
+This repository contains the ADFQ algorithms from the following paper.
+See the paper for more technical details.

 * Assumed Density Filtering Q-learning (https://arxiv.org/abs/1712.03333) : H. Jeong, C. Zhang, D. D. Lee, and G. J. Pappas, “Assumed Density Filtering Q-learning,” the 28th International Joint Conference on Artificial Intelligence (IJCAI), Macao, China, 2019

+# Target Tracking Environment (OpenAI gym framework)
+This repository also contains target tracking environments under ADFQ/envs/target_tracking.
+It can be used as the same way as you use an environment from the openAI gym.
+This environment is used in the following paper which applies RL to active target tracking problems.
 * Learning Q-network for Active Information Acquisition (https://arxiv.org/abs/1910.10754) : H. Jeong, B. Schlotfeldt, H. Hassani, M. Morari, D. D. Lee, and G. J. Pappas, “Learning Q-network for Active Information Acquisition,”, IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Macao, China, 2019

 ## Requirement